 According to sources close to the situation, Lyft COO Travis VanderZanden has left his job, after some level of tension with its founders.
+Apparently, he was seeking more power, but did not win it.

 Sources close to the situation said the exec, who came to the ride-sharing company after it acquired his on-demand car wash service Cherry last year, said that VanderZanden was not the right fit for the company going forward.
 Lyft is using Cherry’s officeless expansion scaling model into its operations.